SCL: Towards Domain Generalization via Single-Temporal Multimodal Contrastive Learning for Remote Sensing Change Detection: Experiment

-Two high spatial resolution datasets (xView2~\cite{gupta2019xbd} and SECOND~\cite{yang2020asymmetric}) and the generated dataset by our proposed SAIN~\ref{sec:strategy} using xView2 as a single time-phase data source are used to train models.
+Two high spatial resolution datasets (xView2~\cite{gupta2019xbd}, SECOND~\cite{yang2020asymmetric}) and the SAIN generated dataset are used to train models.
 Two RSCD datasets (LEVIR-CD~\cite{levir-cd} and WHU-CD~\cite{WHU}) are used to evaluate the performance.

-\textbf{xView2:} xView2~\cite{gupta2019xbd} is a challenge set of xView, which is one of the largest publicly available datasets of overhead imagery, for assessing damaged buildings after a natural disaster.
-We have only pre-disaster images of ``train'' and ``tier3'' split available, with 9089 images of size $1024\times 1024$.

-\textbf{SECOND:} SECOND~\cite{yang2020asymmetric} is a well-annotated semantic change detection dataset.
-There are 4662 pairs of aerial images from several platforms and sensors.
-Each image of these pairs has size $512\times 512$ and is annotated at the pixel level.
-The SECOND reflects real distributions of land-cover categories when changes occur.

-\textbf{LEVIR-CD:} LEVIR-CD~\cite{levir-cd} dataset is collected by Google Earth and contains 637 HRS bi-temporal remote sensing image pairs with size of $1024\times 1024$.
-Each image pair is annotated by a binary instance.
+LEVIR-CD~\cite{levir-cd} dataset contains 637 bi-temporal remote sensing image pairs with size of $1024^2$.
 LEVIR-CD is officially split into three parts, including train/val/test sets of samples 445/64/128.
 We merge all sets as the validation.

-\textbf{WHU-CD:} WHU building change detection~\cite{WHU} dataset contains only one pair of images with size of 32507 × 15354.
-We crop it into size of $512\times 512$ and obtain 1920 pairs for verification.
+WHU building change detection~\cite{WHU} dataset contains only one image pair with size of 32507 × 15354.
+We crop it into size of $512^2$ and obtain 1920 pairs for evaluation.